troykyo/dssloopholes.github.io/category/digitalization/AR try-on.md

 #### Bridging Online and Offline Shopping

 AR Try-on bridges the gap between online and offline shopping experiences.
 It allows customers to virtually try on items from the comfort of their own homes, combining the convenience of online shopping with the visual and tactile experience of trying on clothes in physical stores.
-This seamless integration creates a cohesive and omnichannel shopping experience, catering to the preferences of modern consumers.
+This seamless integration creates a cohesive and omnichannel shopping experience, catering to the preferences of modern users.

 #### Sustainability and Reduced Environmental Impact

 AR Try-on contributes to sustainability efforts by reducing the need for physical product samples and in-store try-ons.
 By eliminating the necessity for shipping and handling of multiple items for fitting purposes, AR Try-on helps reduce the carbon footprint associated with the fashion industry.
-It also promotes more mindful consumption, as customers can make more informed purchasing decisions, minimizing the potential for wasteful returns.
+It also promotes more mindful utilization, as customers can make more informed purchasing decisions, minimizing the potential for wasteful returns.

 #### Trend Forecasting and Data Analytics